khenm/email_classification/README.md

 ## Usage
 If you want to briefly grasp the program, run `.ipynb` file in the folder.
-After that, for other test samples, you can change the path to the image to achieve different results.
+After that, for other test samples, you can change the test samples to achieve different results.